NIP-59: Gift Wrap

 A gift-wrapped event has three layers:

-- Rumor - The original event without a signature.
-Cannot be published to relays directly.
+- Rumor - The target event without a signature.

 Use Cases